Release Notes#

 .
 Applications linked against previous versions of TensorRT 10.x usingINetworkDefinition

-APIs may not work correctly with TensorRT 10.8 unless relinked.
-This will be fixed in the next release, which will be ABI-compatible with 10.x builds (except 10.8).
+APIs may not have worked correctly with TensorRT 10.8 unless relinked.
+This issue has been fixed in this release.

 Compatibility